fishjump/OpenCVStudy/README.md

 And a simple sample , to show how blur and medianblur work.
 And a simple sample , to show how blur and medianblur work.
 And a simple sample , to show how blur and medianblur work.
+And a simple sample , to show how blur and medianblur work.